 This DIY dry shampoo recipe makes greasy hair look fresh again – without water.
-Here’s how to make your own homemade dry shampoo for black hair as well as for blondes and brunettes.
+Here’s how to make your own homemade dry shampoo for dark hair as well as for blondes and brunettes.

-One solution is store-bought or DIY dry shampoo.
-It removes unnecessary oils from your scalp and hairline and leaves your hair looking fresh.
+One solution is store-bought dry shampoo – or even better: DIY dry shampoo.
+Dry Shampoo removes unnecessary oils from your scalp and hairline and leaves your hair looking fresh.
 Homemade dry shampoo consists of all-natural ingredients and is super simple to use.

-For Blonde, Brunette or Black Hair: DIY Dry Shampoo
+For Blonde, Brunette or Dark Hair: DIY Dry Shampoo

 Recipe #2: Organic flour (wheat or rye, but not whole wheat flour!).
 As a simple DIY dry shampoo, this is also easily applied with a makeup brush and does exactly what it should.

 Recipe #3: Medicinal clay.
-If gray tinge is an issue with the other methods, then try medicinal clay as a natural dry shampoo instead.
+If a lasting gray tinge is an issue with the other methods, then try medicinal clay as a natural dry shampoo instead.
 The clay comes in various colors, so you can choose one closest to your natural hair color.
 It’s as easily applied and works just as well as conventional dry shampoos.

-For brunette or black hair: Dry Shampoo often has a slightly gray tinge.
-Avoid that by mixing a bit of organic cocoa powder into your dry shampoo alternative of choice.
+For brunette or black hair: Dry Shampoo can sometimes leave a slightly gray tinge.
+Avoid that by mixing a small bit of organic cocoa powder into the dry shampoo of your choice.
 It has a lovely chocolate smell, too.

 How Dry Shampoos work

-The effects of using dry shampoo are appealing, but experts warn that real washing cannot be replaced with dry shampooing alone.
-Whether store-bought or a homemade DIY: Dry shampooing is only a short-term solution – a temporary “freshening” – which does not provide any actual deep cleaning results.
+The effects of using dry shampoo are appealing, but experts warn that real hair washing cannot be replaced with dry shampooing alone.
+Whether store-bought or a homemade DIY: dry shampooing is only a short-term solution – a temporary “freshening” – which does not provide any actual deep cleaning results.

-The effective principle behind dry shampoo (DIY and storebought) has been applied for centuries.
+The effective principle behind dry shampoo (homemade or store-bought) has been applied for centuries.
 Powders comprised of plant-based starches or talc are distributed throughout the hair and massaged into the hairline.
 This method was incredibly popular in the 18th and 19th centuries, when people bathed far less frequently than today.
-The grayish hair so commonly seen in portraits from this era was a result of this behavior – regularly powdering hair resulted in a noticeable gray tinge.
+The greyish hair so commonly seen in portraits from this era was a result of this behavior – regularly powdering hair resulted in a noticeable grey tinge.

 There are two different types of dry shampoo: spray-on and shaker application.
 Spray-on products must be shaken well before use in order to evenly disperse the dry shampoo particles.
-Then, spray it directly onto the required areas, massage it in with a towel and allow it to sit for three minutes.
+Then, spray it directly onto your hair, massage it in with a towel and allow it to sit for three minutes.
 Comb it out and you’re done!

 Beauty is suffering, so the old saying goes.
-In the case of dry shampoo, however, it’s the environment that suffers.
-While the main ingredient in most every dry shampoo is harmless rice flour, it’s the rest of the ingredients, especially in spray-on varieties, that are harmful to the environment.
+In the case of dry shampoo, however, it’s the environment that may suffer.
+While the main ingredient in most shop-bought dry shampoo is harmless rice flour, some other ingredients, especially in spray-on varieties, are harmful to the environment.
 In order to ensure an even distribution of shampoo particles, spray cans release greenhouse gases like butane.
-This reason alone is enough to avoid these products entirely.

 This article was translated from German by Hilary.
 You can view the original here: Trockenshampoo selber machen: Rezepte mit natürlichen Zutaten.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.